ARM-software/arm-trusted-firmware/docs/user-guide.rst

 -  ``DEBUG``: Chooses between a debug and release build.
 It can take either 0 (release) or 1 (debug) as values.
 0 is the default.

--  ``DYN_DISABLE_AUTH``: Enables the capability to disable Trusted Board Boot authentication.
-This option is only meant to be enabled for development platforms.
-Both TRUSTED_BOARD_BOOT and the LOAD_IMAGE_V2 flags need to be set if this flag has to be enabled.
+-  ``DYN_DISABLE_AUTH``: Provides the capability to dynamically disable Trusted Board Boot authentication at runtime.
+This option is meant to be enabled only for development platforms.
+Both TRUSTED_BOARD_BOOT and LOAD_IMAGE_V2 flags must be set if this flag has to be enabled.
 0 is the default.

 -  ``EL3_PAYLOAD_BASE``: This option enables booting an EL3 payload instead of the normal boot flow.
 It must specify the entry point address of the EL3